 - Short term financing

-It represent the amount of capital which the business utilized for planning process such as used capital for long term investment in form of purchasing long term assets and short term investments.
+It represents the amount of capital that the business utilized for planning processes such as used capital for long term investment in form of purchasing long term assets and short term investments.

 The duration of time required to recover the cost of investments.